Code-Institute-Submissions/JUST-GYM/README.md

 * The Gallery page has its clear title located at the top.
 It is built up of thirteen separate high-resolution images of varying sizes nested in some rather attractive hoverable thumbnails.
 You can click on the images and they will increase to fullscreen size in a separate tab.
-You can zoom in to these images to really get a scope of the place!
+You can zoom in to these images to really get a feel for the place!

 ### **CLASSES PAGE**